rickbergfalk/postgrator/README.md

 ### Checksum validation

-By default, Postgrator will generate an md5 checksum for each migration file, and save the value to the schema table after a successful migration.
+By default, Postgrator will generate an md5 checksum for each migration file and save the value to the schema table after a successful migration.

-Prior to applying migrations to a database, for any existing migration in the migration directory already run Postgrator will validate the md5 checksum to ensure the contents of the script have not changed.
+Before applying migrations to a database, Postgrator will validate the md5 checksum to ensure the scripts have not changed for any already run existing migrations in the migration directory.
 If a change is detected, migration will stop, reporting an error.

 Because line endings may differ between environments/editors, an option is available to force a specific line ending prior to generating the checksum.